freedomofpress/ghcr-signer/README.md

 When the `main` branch is pushed, a workflow will:

-- Detect which hashes haven't been uploaded yet
+- Detect which hashes haven't been published yet
 - Attach signatures to the container registry using Github credentials